MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ms.custom:
   - mission-critical
 ---
-# Azure Well-Architected mission-critical workload
+# Mission-critical workloads

 This section of the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework) strives to address the challenges of building mission-critical workloads on Azure.
-It contains actionable and authoritative guidance based on Well-Architected best practices as the technical foundation.
+Leveraging lessons from numerous customer applications and first-party solutions, such as Xbox Live, this section provides actionable and authoritative guidance that applies Well-Architected best practices as the technical foundation for building and operating a highly reliable solution on Azure at-scale.

 ## What is a mission-critical workload?